The CW: 2006–2011: Launch and early struggles

 Like UPN and the WB, the CW targets its programming towards younger audiences.
-CBS and Time Warner hoped that combining their networks' schedules and affiliate lineups would strengthen the CW into a fifth "major" broadcast network.
+CBS and Time Warner hoped that combining their networks' schedules and affiliate lineups would strengthen the CW into a fifth "major" broadcast network; however, research years later would indicate that, despite the combined efforts of the two companies in the creation of the CW resulting in the establishment of a persistent fifth network, the attempt at forming a fifth "major" network would end up falling short on account of significantly lower ratings and smaller viewership than the four majors, especially since, rather than appealing to a broad, mass-market demographic, the network focused primarily on younger demographics (adults 18–34 and teens), which limited its overall household reach compared to the majors.
 One week before the network's official launch, on September 11, 2006, a new, full version of the network website was launched, the website began to feature more in-depth information about the CW's shows.

-The CW launched with a premiere special / launch party from the CBS Paramount-produced Entertainment Tonight at Warner Bros.
+The CW launched with a premiere special/launch party from the CBS Paramount-produced Entertainment Tonight at Warner Bros.
 Studios in Burbank, California on September 18, 2006, after a repeat of the tenth-season finale of 7th Heaven; the same schedule was repeated on September 19, 2006, with the sixth-season finale of Gilmore Girls.
 The network continued to air season finales from the previous season through the remainder of the first week, except for America's Next Top Model and WWE SmackDown!, which respectively began their new seasons on September 20, 2006, and September 22, 2006, with two-hour premieres.
 When Top Model made its network premiere on September 20, 2006, the CW scored a 3.4 rating/5 share (with hourly ratings of 3.1/5 and 3.6/6, the CW placed fifth overall) in the Nielsen household ratings.
 It scored a 2.6 rating among adults 18–49, finishing fourth in that age demographic and beating the 2.2 rating earned by Fox on that night.
 The network's second week consisted of season and series premieres for all of its other series from September 25, 2006, to October 1, 2006, with the exception of Veronica Mars, which debuted its third season on October 3, 2006.